Dr. Sandra Stone

-University of West Georgia – Bachelor of Arts with highest honors, sociology, and psychology
+University of West Georgia – B.A., Summa Cum Laude, sociology and psychology

-Emory University – Ph.D., sociology – areas of concentration social psychology and family violence
+Emory University – Ph.D., sociology – social psychology concentration.

 Tulane University – post-doctoral certificate, organizational behavior

-Numerous leadership development programs, including from the American Association of State Colleges and Universities, HERS/Bryn Mawr Program for Women in Higher Education, and the Harvard Program for Management and Leadership in Higher Education; Specialized gang prevention/intervention training; and training to become a certified mediator – general, juvenile justice, divorce and family mediation
+Dr. Stone has participated in numerous leadership development programs, including from the American Academic Leadership Institute, the HERS/Bryn Mawr Program for Women in Higher Education Administration, and the Harvard Program for Management and Leadership in Higher Education.
+She has also obtained specialized training and certifications in gang prevention/intervention, mediation (general, juvenile justice, divorce and family), and critical incident stress debriefing.

 Awards and Special Recognition: